 The gravel lane onward passed under a power line, and beyond we could see an overpass.

-It wasn't until approx 13.25 kilometers, that the overpass loomed ahead of us.
-At 13.5 kilometers you must take a right hand turn.
+It wasn't until approx 12.5 kilometers, that the overpass loomed ahead of us.
+About 100 meters lat er you must take a right hand turn.
 What?
 The GPS tracks I was following said to go straight and across the railroad tracks, but the high chain link fence prevented this.
 So to the right we went.

-It seemed like a long detour as we walked 1/4 kilometer before reaching this road, that runs up and over the railroad tracks on this bridge.
+It seemed like a long detour as we walked about another 200 meters before reaching this road, that runs up and over the railroad tracks on this bridge.